 Using ESET version 6 Business products on virtual machines—FAQ

-Compare ESET Shared Local Cache, ESET Virtualization Security, ESET File Security for Microsoft Windows Server for Azure
+- Compare ESET Shared Local Cache, ESET Virtualization Security, ESET File Security for MS Windows Server for Azure

 - Supported hypervisors

 How can I deploy ESET Remote Administrator and ESET endpoint/server solutions in a virtualized environment?

 ESET Remote Administrator (ERA) can be installed in a virtual environment using the same procedure that you would use when installing on a physical server.
 ERA 6 is compatible with VMware, Hyper-V and Virtualbox virtualized environments (see number 2 below).

 Additionally, ERA is available for download as an Open Virtualization Appliance (OVA) file.
 This file is a template that contains ERA pre-installed on a CentOS operating system.
 See the following resources for more information on how to install ESET Remote Administrator:

 How do I install ESET Remote Administrator?
 (6.x)—Standard installation

 How do I install ESET Remote Administrator Virtual Appliance—Virtual appliance deployment

 ESET Remote Administrator 6 Virtual Appliance Installation Manual and User Guide